act-rules/act-rules.github.io/_rules/auto-update-text-efbfc7.md

 ---
 id: efbfc7
-name: Text content that updates automatically can be paused, stopped or hidden
+name: Text content that changes automatically can be paused, stopped or hidden
 rule_type: atomic
 description: |
-  This rule checks that for any text content that auto-updates in a 10 minute time span, there are instruments to pause, stop, or hide it or to control its update frequency.
+  This rule checks that for any text content that automatically changes in a 10 minute time span, there are instruments to pause, stop, or hide it or to control its changing frequency.
 The arbitrary 10 minute time span, selected so that testing this rule would not be impractical, is not included in WCAG.
-Content that updates less frequently may fail success criteria 2.2.2 without failing this rule.
+Content that changes less frequently may fail success criteria 2.2.2 without failing this rule.
 accessibility_requirements: # Remove whatever is not applicable wcag20:2.2.2: # Pause, Stop, Hide (A)
     forConformance: true